L.A. County Sheriff Blasts TMZ For Apparently Reporting Kobe Bryant’s Fatal Crash Before Next Of Kin Notified

 In the statement, Villanueva said that the flight manifest showed that there were a total of nine people on board, including the pilot and eight passengers, but he said he would not confirm the identities until families of those killed had been notified.
 He called out TMZ by name in the statement.

 “It would be extremely disrespectful to understand that your loved one has perished and you learn about it from TMZ.
 That is just wholly inappropriate so we’re not going to be going there,” he said.

 “We’re going to wait until the coroner does their job and we’re assisting the families of those who believe they’ve been impacted and it’s a tough process.”

-The celebrity news outlet was the first to publish the story about Bryant’s death, close to a full hour before ESPN reporter Adrian Wojnarowski had confirmed the story and it was placed on the from page of the sports news outlet’s website.
+The celebrity news outlet was the first to publish the story about Bryant’s death, close to a full hour before ESPN reporter Adrian Wojnarowski had confirmed the story and it was placed on the front page of the sports news outlet’s website.
 The TMZ story was published at 11:24 a.m. local time in California, less than two hours after police first received 911 calls that the helicopter had crashed onto a remote hillside in Calabasas.

 Other news outlets reported on Bryant’s passing in the hour that followed, appearing to wait until it was clear that next of kin had been notified.
 There appeared to be other misinformation, including incorrect reports that fellow former Los Angeles Lakers player Rick Fox was among those killed in the crash.